Exploring Public Health Implications of Data Centers

 Recognizing and Addressing Issues

-Given that these technologies are here to stay, measures are needed to mitigate the negative impacts of data centers on people and the planet.
+Given that digital technologies are here to stay, measures are necessary to mitigate the negative impacts.
 As governments globally have begun to craft regulations and frameworks governing the use of AI, it is crucial that they recognize existing and potential public health risks and environmental impacts, and detail measures to address these issues.

 Amidst today’s increasingly complex global challenges, equipping yourself, team, and communities with interdisciplinary and cross-sectoral insights on sustainability-related issues and sustainable development is no longer optional — it is a strategic necessity to stay ahead and stay relevant.